grillo/mqtt-sample/README.md

 ### Setup
 ### Install PlatformIO

-Follow this guide to [install PlatformIO](https://docs.platformio.org/en/latest/integration/ide/vscode.html#installation) on your machine.
+Follow this guide to [install PlatformIO and VSCode](https://docs.platformio.org/en/latest/integration/ide/vscode.html#installation) on your machine.
 PlaformIO offers several benefits to the Arduino IDE, particularly the ability to contain dependencies within a simple folder structure.

 ### Open project
 Inside VSCode go to PlaformIO home, which is available on the bottom toolbar, and select `Projects`, then `Open Project`.
 Navigate to the root folder where you cloned this repository and open.